04.13.2026

 By Week 3, something has shifted.

-The developmental ingredients that screens quietly crowd out — boredom, physical risk, face-to-face conflict that has to be resolved in real time, the experience of failing at something and trying again — these don’t just feel good.
+The developmental ingredients screens crowd out — boredom, physical risk, face-to-face conflict that has to be resolved in real time, the experience of failing at something and trying again — these don’t just feel good.
 They’re the actual building blocks of a resilient mind.
 Executive function.
 Emotional regulation.
 Social fluency.
 Self-efficacy.
-What ESF calls MaxJoy: the full-spectrum flourishing that happens when kids are challenged in the right ways, supported by people who believe in them, and freed from the performance pressure of being watched.

 The Parent Trap (Yes, It’s About You Too)